Rural Business-Cooperative Service, USDA.

-This Notice announces the solicitation of applications for funds available under the Repowering Assistance Program to encourage the use of renewable biomass as a replacement fuel source for fossil fuels used to provide process heat or power in the operation of eligible biorefineries.
+This Notice announces the solicitation of applications for up to $5 Million of available funding under the Repowering Assistance Program to encourage the use of renewable biomass as a replacement fuel source for fossil fuels used to provide process heat or power in the operation of eligible biorefineries.
 To be eligible for payments, biorefineries must have been in existence on or before June 18, 2008.

-Applications will be accepted from July 25, 2016 through October 24, Start Printed Page 483822016.
-Applications received after October 24, 2016, regardless of their postmark, will not receive consideration.
+Applications will be accepted from April 20, 2018 through July 19, 2018.
+Applications received after July 19, 2018, regardless of their postmark, will not receive consideration.
 If the actual deadline falls on a weekend or a federally-observed holiday, the deadline is the next Federal business day.

 Applications and forms may be obtained from: